andrewcargill/superheros/README.md

 - Two main CSS files are reused across the site.
     - App.module.css : Contains all fonts
     - Containers.module.css : Contains all content containers

+### Front-End Libraries
+The main library used in this site is Bootstrap 4.
+This was used in combination with custom CSS to provide the styling and overall functionality of the site.

 ### Userstories and sprints
 I implemented userstories for every step of the frontend development of this project.
 The main project [can be viewed here.](https://github.com/users/andrewcargill/projects/8)